 Martine is fully committed to doing all she can to ensure the continued success and growth of Festive Road.

 Resident Artistic Associates

-A founder member, Paul has over 20 years’ experience working as an artist in educational environments and the wider community with children and staff ranging from nursery to college level, as well as with youth, family and special needs groups and community bodies on projects, events and festivals.
+A founder member of Festive Road, Paul has over 25 years’ experience working as an artist in educational environments and the wider community with children and staff ranging from nursery to college level, as well as with youth, family and special needs groups and community bodies on projects, events and festivals.